TheMonk2121/ai-dev-tasks/400_guides/400_01_memory-system-architecture.md

 **Security Measures**:
 - **Input Validation**: Comprehensive input validation and sanitization
-- **Access Control**: Role-based access control and permission management
+- **Access Control**: Role-based access control and permission managemen
-- **Data Protection**: Encryption for data at rest and in transit
+- **Data Protection**: Encryption for data at rest and in transi
 - **Monitoring**: Security event monitoring and alerting

 **Performance Characteristics**: